Islamic Civilization Center: Museum

-The museum will consist of five halls dedicated to the Quran, pre-Islamic civilization, Islamic Golden Age,Timurid Renaissance and modern history of Uzbekistan.
-Scholars involved in the establishment of the museum include Francois Deroche and Irina Popova.An interactive children’s museum at the center will feature “living portraits” of renowned scholars.Another wing will be dedicated to prominent women of the past.
+The museum consists of five halls dedicated to the Samarkand Codex of the Quran of Uthman, pre-Islamic civilization, Islamic Golden Age, Timurid Renaissance and modern history of Uzbekistan.
+The Quran of Uthman was moved to the museum in November 2025 from the neighboring Hazrati Imam Complex, where it had been kept since March 1989.
+Scholars involved in the establishment of the museum include Francois Deroche and Irina Popova.
+An interactive children’s museum at the center will feature “living portraits” of renowned scholars.
+Another wing will be dedicated to prominent women of the past.

 Administration

 On July 25, 2017, diplomat Shoazim Minovarov was appointed the first director of the Center for Islamic Civilization.
 On June 6, 2024, Firdavs Abdukhalikov, Chairman of the World Society for the Study, Preservation and Popularization of the Cultural Heritage of Uzbekistan, was appointed the new director of the Center.